Design Exchange: History

-In 1996, a permanent collection was established.
-DX held exhibitions and also organized educational programs and design awards.
+From 2003 to 2011, the Design Exchange was led by Samantha Sannella, an architect and designer who strengthened Canadian exhibitions, created educational programs and grew the National Design Awards programs.
+Under her leadership, the DX led export programs for designers to showcase new and innovative products overseas.
+Key exhibitions included 'Plastic' a history of objects made with synthetic materials in Canada, a retrospective of from Toronto Star architecture critic Christopher Hume, and numerous international exhibitions from Italy, Japan, Korea, India and Denmark.
+During this timeframe, the DX was home to ACIDO, the voice of industrial designers in Ontario.
+The permanent collection of design grew during this timeframe to include many new objects that represented excellence in Industrial Design.
+Most notably, a key exhibition and publication profiling Clairtone, which was founded by Peter Munk early in his career was met with great success.

 In March 2012 the Design Exchange came under the directorship of Shauna Levy, and began to operate exclusively as a design museum.
 In 2015, DX was organizing exhibitions in other locations, such as Smarter.Faster.Tougher., an exhibition about the design of sportswear.

 In 2017, the Design Exchange launched a 10-day festival called Expo for Design, Innovation & Technology (EDIT), in partnership with the United Nations Development Programme.
 The festival was held in East Harbour, an old soap factory.

 In 2019, the DX gave Razor Suleman the position of chief executive officer (CEO), effective immediately.
 The Design Exchange's collection was deaccessioned in the same year, with the institution ceasing operation of its design museum.
 The closure of the museum saw the Design Exchange's efforts reoriented towards the biennial EDIT event.

 Also in 2019, the Design Exchange became the home of Elevate, a Canadian not-for-profit that operates an annual tech festival.